MiddletonCommunityVoice/services-list/content/fifty-plus/Careline-uk.md

 ---

 ### Information
-24hr Emergency service via your own home phone.
+24hr Emergency service via your home phone.

 If you fall and need help this is the services for you.

 ### Opening Times
 * Office enquiries 9 - 5pm Mon - Fri

+email craeline@rochdale.gov.uk